Business Development That’s Super Simple

 Oftentimes, business development requires that you take time, money and resources away from existing projects to focus on researching and writing proposals for clients you don’t even have yet.

-In this 40-minute recording, learn the qualities of a compelling new business pitch, the types of data and analysis to include in your proposal and the specific Raven tools and features that make this process faster and more efficient – and help you grow your business.
+In this 40-minute recording, learn the qualities of a compelling new business pitch, the types of data and analysis to include in your proposal and the specific Raven online marketing research tools and features that make this process faster and more efficient – and help you grow your business.

 - At 3:15, learn the qualities of successful business development pitches.